You’ve just been gifted a sum of money either by a relative, or through a deceased person’s will. What tax implications come with it?

 When someone gives you money, with or without a reason, and it’s done without the expectation of being paid back, or something in return, it’s considered a gift.

-- If your parent gives you a $100 check for Christmas, generally, the answer is no
+- If your parent gives you a $100 check for Christmas, generally, the answer is no – no tax liability

 Recipients generally don’t pay a gift tax on money given to them.
-Neither the IRS nor the State of Illinois have an estate tax for recipients.

-What Triggers A Gift Tax Return For The Giver
+Items That Could Require A Gift Tax Return For The Giver

 While these are not things people normally think about as tax-affected gifts, they usually are: